How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, round, biconvex, film-coated tablet engraved "ROS" over "5" on one side and contains rosuvastatin calcium equivalent to 5 mg rosuvastatin.
+Each yellow, round, biconvex, film-coated tablet engraved "ROS" over "5" on one side and contains rosuvastatin calcium equivalent to 5 mg of rosuvastatin.
 Nonmedicinal ingredients: lactose monohydrate NF, microcrystalline cellulose NF, crospovidone NF, magnesium stearate NF, colloidal silicon dioxide NF, hydroxypropyl methylcellulose USP, hydroxypropyl cellulose NF, polyethylene glycol NF, titanium dioxide USP, and yellow ferric oxide NF.

-Each pink, round, biconvex, film-coated tablet engraved "ROS" over "10" on one side and contains rosuvastatin calcium equivalent to 10 mg rosuvastatin.
+Each pink, round, biconvex, film-coated tablet engraved "ROS" over "10" on one side and contains rosuvastatin calcium equivalent to 10 mg of rosuvastatin.
 Nonmedicinal ingredients: lactose monohydrate NF, microcrystalline cellulose NF, crospovidone NF, magnesium stearate NF, colloidal silicon dioxide NF, hydroxypropyl methylcellulose USP, hydroxypropyl cellulose NF, polyethylene glycol NF, titanium dioxide USP, and red ferric oxide NF.

-Each pink, round, biconvex, film-coated tablet engraved "ROS" over "20" on one side and contains rosuvastatin calcium equivalent to 20 mg rosuvastatin.
+Each pink, round, biconvex, film-coated tablet engraved "ROS" over "20" on one side and contains rosuvastatin calcium equivalent to 20 mg of rosuvastatin.
 Nonmedicinal ingredients: lactose monohydrate NF, microcrystalline cellulose NF, crospovidone NF, magnesium stearate NF, colloidal silicon dioxide NF, hydroxypropyl methylcellulose USP, hydroxypropyl cellulose NF, polyethylene glycol NF, titanium dioxide USP, and red ferric oxide NF.

-Each pink, oval, biconvex, film-coated tablet engraved "ROS40" on one side and contains rosuvastatin calcium equivalent to 40 mg rosuvastatin.
+Each pink, oval, biconvex, film-coated tablet engraved "ROS40" on one side and contains rosuvastatin calcium equivalent to 40 mg of rosuvastatin.
 Nonmedicinal ingredients: lactose monohydrate NF, microcrystalline cellulose NF, crospovidone NF, magnesium stearate NF, colloidal silicon dioxide NF, hydroxypropyl methylcellulose USP, hydroxypropyl cellulose NF, polyethylene glycol NF, titanium dioxide USP, and red ferric oxide NF.